-The clinical spectrum of muscle syndromes associated with viral infections ranges from benign commonly experienced myalgias to rhabdomyolysis with myoglobinuric renal failure.
+The clinical spectrum of muscle syndromes associated with viral infections ranges from benign, commonly experienced myalgias to rhabdomyolysis with myoglobinuric renal failure.

 This topic will review the clinical, pathologic, and diagnostic features of these illnesses.
 The evaluation of adults and children with muscle weakness, as well as the causes, clinical manifestations, and diagnosis of rhabdomyolysis, is discussed separately.
-(See "Approach to the patient with muscle weakness" and "Etiology and evaluation of the child with muscle weakness" and "Causes of rhabdomyolysis" and "Clinical manifestations and diagnosis of rhabdomyolysis".)
+(See "Approach to the patient with muscle weakness" and "Etiology and evaluation of the child with weakness" and "Causes of rhabdomyolysis" and "Clinical manifestations and diagnosis of rhabdomyolysis".)

 Mild to moderate diffuse myalgias occur frequently during the prodrome or early phase of any acute viral infection.
 The back and proximal extremities are commonly involved, and mild muscle tenderness may occur without weakness or laboratory abnormalities suggestive of muscle inflammation or necrosis.
-These self-limited myalgias are probably due to the effect of viral-induced cytokines on muscle tissue, rather than to direct viral invasion of muscle .
+These self-limited myalgias are probably due to the effect of viral-induced cytokines on muscle tissue, rather than direct viral invasion of muscle .